St Colman's Cathedral, Cobh: 19th century

 After construction had begun, and the walls had reached a height of 3.5m, Bishop Keane, unsatisfied with the proposed cathedral, advised that he preferred a more elaborate design.
 Consequently, with the exception of the ground plan, none of the original plans were followed.
 Pugin & Ashlin adjusted their plans, and added flying buttresses, traceried parapets, arcading, niches, and more.
 These extra works increased by many thousands of cubic feet of stone the quantity already provided for and substantially increased the cost.
 The builder, Michael Meade, refused to renegotiate the contract and withdrew from the site.
 After a brief period of inactivity on the site, work resumed on the site.When Pugin died in 1875, Ashlin took on the services of a Dublin architect, Thomas Aloysius Coleman, to assist him in the completion of the project.
 By 1879, work had progressed sufficiently to enable the congregation to gather in the cathedral, and mass was celebrated by Bishop John McCarthy, Bishop Keane's successor, for the first time on 15 June.Works continued until 1883, at which point the builders had run out of money, at construction ceased for six years.

 Construction restarted under Bishop McCarthy in 1889.
 The west front was finished the following year, by which point construction had already cost £100,000.

 Work on the interior began in 1893, and included cladding the walls with Bath and Portland stone, and sheeting the roof with vaults of pitch pine.

 20th century

 The spire was erected between 1911 and 1915, and rises to a height of 300 feet.

-The building was completed in 1919 for a total cost of £235,000, far exceeding the original limit, and making it the most expensive single building constructed in Ireland at the time.
+The building was completed in 1919 for a total cost of £235,000, far exceeding the original limit, and making it one of the most expensive churches ever built in Ireland.

 The cathedral was consecrated on 24 August 1919 by the Right Reverend Robert Browne, Bishop of Cloyne, in the presence of three of Ireland's archbishops Michael Logue, John Harty and Thomas Gilmartin.